With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 Goal: Travel more

-Are you looking to fly to new places this year or finally make that cross-country drive?
+After a year of lockdowns due to the coronavirus pandemic, you might be dreaming of flying to new places or finally making that cross-country drive.
 With a travel or gas credit card, you can earn points, miles or cash back as you check off another destination from your travel list.

 If you’re a frequent flyer and mile maximizer…

-As one of the most premium travel credit cards available, the Chase Sapphire Reserve earns you 3X points on travel worldwide (after earning your annual travel credit) and dining at restaurants worldwide, plus 1X points on everything else.
+As one of the most premium travel credit cards available, the Chase Sapphire Reserve® earns you 3X points on travel worldwide (after earning your annual travel credit) and dining at restaurants worldwide, plus 1X points on everything else.
+From now until Apr.
+30, 2021, you’ll also receive 3X points on grocery store purchases (up to $1,000 a month).

 There’s also a 50,000-point bonus when you spend $4,000 on purchases in the first three months from account opening (worth $750 toward travel redeemed through Chase Ultimate Rewards®).

 The most notable card perks include a $300 annual travel credit received each year on your account anniversary, which can be used as reimbursement for travel purchases.
-If you’re interested in expediting your travel, the card also offers a Global Entry or TSA Pre✓® Fee Credit of up to $100 every four years when you pay for the application fee with your Chase Sapphire Reserve card.
+If you’re interested in expediting your travel, the card also offers a Global Entry or TSA Precheck credit of up to $100 every four years when you pay for the application fee with your Chase Sapphire Reserve card.

 The CSR’s big rewards come with an equally large annual fee ($550 per year), yet the perks of the card nearly offset the cost for your first year.
 If you tend to travel multiple times a month, you shouldn’t have a problem getting value out of the card for years to come.